-Chapter 506 of the Laws of 2009 added a new subdivision 8 of Section 2824 of the Public Authorities Law to require the establishment of a Finance Committee to be comprised of not less than three independent members.
+The Finance Committee was initially established December 7, 1990 through Resolution 90-10.
+Chapter 506 of the Laws of 2009 added a new subdivision 8 of Section 2824 of the Public Authorities Law to require the establishment of a Finance Committee to be composed of not less than three independent members.
 Additionally these independent members must constitute a majority of the Committee.
-The Finance Committee was initially established in 1990 through Resolution 90-10.
 The LGAC Board of Directors, through Resolution 2010-04 revised the membership of the Finance Committee to meet this requirement.

-Members of LGAC's Finance Committee as of March 31, 2010 were Comptroller Thomas P. DiNapoli, serving as Chair, Budget Director Robert L. Megna, Kevin Murray, Diana Jones Ritter and Marc Shaw.
+Members of LGAC's Finance Committee as of March 31, 2014 were Comptroller Thomas P. DiNapoli, serving as Chair, Budget Director Robert L. Megna, Kevin Murray and Marc Shaw.
+At March 31, 2014, there was one vacancy on the Finance Committee.